JJshome/BMI3-LPAD-Tool-1/README.md

 # LAMP Primer Auto design(LPAD) Tool

-Loop-mediated isothermal amplification (LAMP) is a molecular diagnostic technique that amplifies nucleic acids at a constant temperature.
-It uses a chain replacement DNA polymerase and four specific primers to target six regions of the target gene.
-However, designing these primers is complex, limiting the number of companies in the market.
-Tools like PrimerExplorer5 and NEB LAMP assist in primer design but do not automate the output, making it challenging for users without experience.
-To solve this, our team developed the LAMP Primer Auto Design (LPAD) Tool, which automatically scores and ranks generated primers based on their characteristics and assesses their specificity against genomes, streamlining the design process for users.
+We developed the LAMP Primer Auto Design (LPAD) Tool to automate primer design for Loop-mediated Isothermal Amplification (LAMP).
+The tool scores primers based on key features such as melting temperature (Tm), GC content, terminal ΔG, primer distance, and secondary structure.
+Primer specificity is assessed using BLAST alignment against a user-defined reference genome.
+A Random Forest model is then used to predict primer quality and rank the primer sets.
+Evaluation on real and simulated datasets demonstrates a high model accuracy.
+In conclusion, LPAD provides a more efficient and comprehensive solution for LAMP primer design compared to existing tools.

 ## Table of Contents